ed-kung/lacpc/README.md

 Summarizes each supplemental document using ChatGPT.
 Stores results in a dataframe: `supplemental-docs-summaries.pkl`.

-9. `generate-casedata.ipynb`
+## Scrape case data

+`scrape-casedata.ipynb`

-    - Generates information on all relevant cases extracted from the minutes
+Scrapes PDIS for information on all relevant cases extracted from the minutes.
+Storse results in `case-data.pkl`.
-    - Stores the data in a dataframe `intermediate_data/cpc/case-data.pkl`
-    - Uses URL requests to PDIS

-10. `construct-evals.ipynb`
-    - Construct examples of ChatGPT responses for manual evaluation

-11. `explore-cpc-docs.ipynb`
-    - Generates summary statistics for the documents collection

-# Land Use Regulation Language Model

-## Data Requirements

-The following files should be in `raw_data` on your local machine.

-- `lamunicipalcode.html`
-- `LA Business Council Data Request - 20220823.xlsx`

-## Run in following order
-- `parse0.ipynb`
-- `parse2.ipynb`
-- `embed_and_upsert.ipynb`
-- `query_test.ipynb`